The Midnight Beast (album)

-The Midnight Beast is the self-titled debut album from the UK comedy band The Midnight Beast.
-It was released after the band's sitcom The Midnight Beast aired in 2012.
+The Midnight Beast is the self-titled debut album by the UK comedy pop rap band The Midnight Beast, released on August 9, 2012 through their independent label Sounds Like Good.
+It was released after the first season of the band's sitcom The Midnight Beast had aired, and also acts as its soundtrack companion.
 The album was released on CD and to digital music retailers.